How Postpartum Psychosis made me the stronger person I am today and everything before:

 The only thing I can think of looking back what may have seemed odd was the sheer panic of not being able to be a good mum and everyone judging me, or maybe that is normal?

 Now this is when it went really tits up, literally!
-Kayden would not latch on and I was constantly buzzing the nurses for help.
+Kayden would not latch on to feed and I was constantly buzzing the nurses for help.
 I had my breasts pushed and pulled by just about every nurse in the building.
+It was exhausting and upsetting.

-On the 28th of November 2013 I was diagnosed with postpartum psychosis after a big mental breakdown.
+On the 28th of November 2013 I was diagnosed with postpartum psychosis after a big mental breakdown through the night.
 I was sent to Leeds mother and baby unit in an ambulance and sectioned under the mental health act for over 2 months.

 I was living the dream at the beginning!
-I believed in god, miracles, and thought I was put on this earth to send messages to people from the big man himself, I thought could save everyone and anyone.
-All the while my family was terrified.
+I am normally not religious at all but I believed in god, miracles, and thought I was put on this earth to send messages to people from the big man himself, I thought I could save everyone and anyone.
+All the while my family was terrified and confused.
+It was a real life nightmare.

 This is me in the unit, if I looked drugged up its because I am!